-On 27th November I participated in Radio 4’s The State of Welfare.
-This marked the 70th anniversary of the publication of the Report of the Inter-Departmental Committee on Social Insurance and Allied Services – better known as the Beveridge Report, after its chair and inspiration William Beveridge (pictured above), something that is generally regarded as laying the foundations of the post-war welfare state.
+In November 2012 I participating in Radio 4’s The State of Welfare.
+This marked the 70th anniversary of the publication of the Report of the Inter-Departmental Committee on Social Insurance and Allied Services – better known as the Beveridge Report, something that is generally regarded as laying the foundations of the post-war welfare state.

-The State of Welfare took up most of Radio 4’s morning schedule and I helped kick if off along with Jose Harris, by providing some context for the Report itself.
-For December 1942 was a very peculiar
+The State of Welfare took up most of Radio 4’s morning schedule and I helped kick if off - with

 As part of the Picturing Politics series hosted by the University of Nottingham's School of Politics and IR I discussed the rise of the party leader and the influence party leaders now hold over their party’s fate.